-Page 5.2-14, Aquatic Resources Delineation - During PSA workshop on July 31, 2024, a comment was raised about project features along the west side of Garst Road potentially affecting aquatic resources.
-The Applicant is reviewing the gen-tie pole locations to verify the status of aquatic resources in this area.
+Page 5.2-14, Aquatic Resources Delineation - During the July 31, 2024 PSA workshop, a comment was raised about the production pipeline route along the west side of Garst Road potentially affecting aquatic resources.
+The Applicant is reviewing this pipeline route to verify the status of aquatic resources in this area.
 If avoidance of any potentially present aquatic resources isn't feasible, an alternative route may be identified that avoids aquatic resource impacts.

-Page 5.2-39, Table 5.2-2, Known and Potential Occurrence of Special-Status Wildlife Within the Project Area- The project does not contain suitable cottonwood or dense tamarisk nesting habitat for southwestern willow flycatcher (see updated Figure 5.2-1R and revised Table 5.2-5 for current vegetation and land cover types within the project area).
+Pages 5.2-38, Table 5.2-2 - The project does not contain suitable cottonwood or dense tamarisk nesting habitat for southwestern willow flycatcher (see updated Figure 5.2-1R and revised Table 5.2-5 for current vegetation and land cover types within the project area).
 Southwestern willow flycatcher were not listed on the IPaC generated March 28, 2023.
 Although the adjacent SBSSNWR has riparian and wetland habitats, Southwestern willow flycatcher is not included on SBSSNWR Wildlife List (USFWS 2018).
 This species is not expected to nest or forage in the project area.
 This species could be present rarely during migration.